 - Groups classes are held at Bluemound Animal Hospital in Brookfield, WI and several other locations in Milwaukee and Honolulu.
 Need address or directions?
 Please see the “Locations” page.

-- Bring a folding chair for you and your guests.
+- Bring a chair for you and your guests.

 - no one develops mastery of the techniques

-Think of it this way; if you were enrolled in a step-by-step computer class and each week a different person participated, the instructor would need to backtrack for them, robbing the consistent students of smooth progression.
-But, dog training doesn’t deal with an inanimate object and, therefore, your best friend is also being penalized.
+Think of it this way; if you were enrolled in a step-by-step computer class and each week a different person participated, the instructor would need to backtrack for them – which is not fair to the rest of the class.
+Since dog training involves a living being rather than a machine, your best friend is also being penalized.

 There are options, though.
 Household members should defer to the primary trainer and follow their instructions.
 Private lessons are available to allow ALL household members hands-on work under the guidance of Amy.
-Call/text or email to arrange a time.
-I’m Amy and can be reached at 414-289-7785 or firstname.lastname@example.org.
+Call/text or email to arrange a time — 414-289-7785 or firstname.lastname@example.org.